ANNOUNCING THE NEXT SPEAKER MEETING TO BE HELD ON

 “New Directions in the Treatment of Aggressive Behavior for Persons with Mental and Developmental Disabilities”

-Sponsored by Janice Black Warner
+Sponsored and funded by Janis Black Warner

 (Please scroll down for the particular speaker or month you’re interested in)

 At Vista Del Mar Child & Family Services

 Near the 10 Freeway and National Blvd – South of Pico in West LA

 Parking on campus: When you enter the gate off of Motor Ave, drive forward and turn left at the cross street for parking near the Board Room where the meetings will be held.

 New Directions in the Treatment of Aggressive Behavior for Persons with Mental and Developmental Disabilities

 with Dr. Bob Liberman, PhD